 eul_wid: kfu-ab

-Comic Fragments Anonymous II Anonymous Comedies of the Dorians PDF
+Comic Fragments Anonymous II Anonymous Comedies of the Dorians in Greek

 The Anonymous Comedies of the Dorians is a modern scholarly title for a collection of eight fragmentary passages attributed to unknown comic poets from the Doric-speaking regions of the ancient Greek world.
 These fragments are classified under the designation "Comic Fragments Anonymous II" in standard reference works such as Poetae Comici Graeci.
 The title reflects both the comic genre and the works' geographical and linguistic origin, distinct from the more fully documented tradition of Attic comedy centered in Athens.